.

 Amanda takes a sideways view of simple things and shows their meaning and complexity.
 She also makes art games with no rules.
 Much of her art is made to be worn or used or touched.
 Engagement with her own body, and evolving mobility, moves Amanda towards performance and art as social practice.
 Seeking wildness and freedom, Amanda makes a fool of herself in public and wants to make real change.
 Creating warmth, wonder and connection as medicine for a vulnerable body and the existential threat.

 Figure Ground is an expanding body of work exploring the artist’s urban location and artistic potential.
 Sculpture, drawings, maps, soft surfaces, pasteups, collaborations, renegade installations and negotiations with neighbours for artistic opportunities are ongoing.
-Amanda is the founder of No Walls Gallery and aims to positively impact the accessibility of art galleries and access to art at large.

 Biography